jacohanekom/sanitize/README.md

 * Logic : This package contains the business logic to find and sanitize text using regular expressions.
 * Data: This package contains all the code to perform the crud operations on the database.<br>
-An ORM Library (GORM) to achieve this functionality for both Microsoft SQL Server and SQL Lite.SQL Lite is used for running units tests.
+An ORM Library (GORM) has been implemented to achieve this functionality for both Microsoft SQL Server and SQL Lite.
 * Controller: This packages manages all the HTTP Rest Services using GIN and contains the swagger definitions

 ![architecture.png](architecture.png)